Mammillaria theresae Cutak

 Mammillaria saboae var. theresae

-Mammillaria theresae is a small cactus, usually single headed, though some specimens offset in age.
-The stem is subglobose to cylindrical, olive green, with magenta-red tint, up to 2 inches (5 cm) tall and up to 1.2 inches (3 cm) in diameter.
-Pink flowers, up to 2 inches (5 cm) and up to 1.4 inches (3.5 cm) in diameter.
-Stigmas pale yellow.
-Mainly blooms in may, but also sporadically though out summer.
+Mammillaria theresae is an attractive, small cactus up to 2 inches (5 cm) tall.
+The stems are subglobose to cylindrical, olive green with magenta-red tint and up to 1.2 inches (3 cm) in diameter.
+The flowers are pink with pale yellow stigmas, up to 2 inches (5 cm) long and up to 1.4 inches (3.5 cm) in diameter.
+It mainly blooms in spring, but also sporadically though out summer.

 How to Grow and Care